2005209/Breakout/README.md

 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist
-Bug fixes- compiler issue fireballPowerup being referneced in powerupbase, its parent class (~5 min)
+Compiler issue; fireballPowerup being referneced in powerupbase, its parent class (~5 min)

+Better UI; progress bar added (15 min)